-Joan Abbas is a first year PhD candidate at the Institute for Policy Research, University of Bath.
+Joan Abbas is a second year PhD candidate at the Institute for Policy Research, University of Bath.
 Her research, under the supervision of Professors Jane Millar and Nick Pearce, will explore the purported rise of ‘in-work benefits’, focusing on the extent, level and design of employment-conditional provisions across several OECD countries.
 Read more about her research here.

 Eileen Alexander is in the third year of her PhD at the London School of Economics.
 Her research explores the significance of informal financial support among family members and friends on low incomes, and draws on a survey she conducted with 200 working age social housing tenants in 2014, and 50 in-depth follow-up interviews in 2016.
 Eileen is interested in using qualitative techniques that allow the participant to take control of the interview.
 Eileen is supervised by Professor Anne Power and Dr Kitty Stewart.
 Read more about her here.